BLSQ/iaso/hat/vector_control/README.md

 * To replay the failings requests use the django command `reimport_failed_imports.py`

-This app used to be a lot of others things too before, hence the not magching name.
+This app used to be a lot of others things too before, hence the not matching name.